-Begging/Solicitation: We do not permit players to beg or panhandle for chips, whether play money or real money.
+Begging/Solicitation: We do not permit players to repeatedly ask for chips, whether Play Money or real money.
 No solicitation is permitted in any poker game at any time.
 There are facilities in place to prevent many instances of solicitation.

 Play Money Chip Sales: Players are not permitted to engage in any discussion regarding the sale of PokerStars play money chips within our chat facilities.
 Any such discussion, including the offer to buy or sell play money in PokerStars chat, is grounds for warning or revocation.